inexorgame-obsolete/platform/readme.md

-This repository contains pre build libraries aand headers that can be used to compile Inexor on Windows.
+This repository contains pre build libraries and headers that can be used to compile Inexor.

 # License